mliu8094/CMOR-438-Megan/Supervised Learning/8. Other Ensemble Methods/README.md

 ## Overview

 Ensemble methods combine the predictions from multiple models to improve accuracy, reduce variance, and handle complex datasets more effectively.
-While bagging methods like Random Forest reduce variance by averaging independent models, boosting focuses on reducing bias by sequentially correcting errors made by previous models.
+While methods Random Forest reduce variance by averaging independent models, boosting focuses on reducing bias by sequentially correcting errors made by previous models.

 ### Included Methods